 Hypocritical Humor: Mikitaka( who claims to be an alien) has something to say about Spuer Fly: "Boy, there are some weird people to live in a tower".

-I Just Want to Be Normal: Kira from Part 4's primary motivation, although "I Just Want To Be A Serial Killer In Peace" is probably more accurate.
+I Just Want to Be Normal: Kira from Diamond Is Unbreakable's primary motivation, although "I Just Want To Be A Serial Killer In Peace" is probably more accurate.
 The lengths he goes to for this goal are impressive and include a completely orthodox career as a salesman and deliberately getting second place in all manners of contests as a child, including B's and A-'s in school.

-Another heroic example in Part 3.
+Another heroic example in Stardust Crusaders.
 When Avdol was killed by Hol Horse and J. Geil, Joesph and Jotaro said that they buried him off-screen.
 When he turns up alive again, they reveal that they lied about that, knowing that he survived, but pretending that he died so that he could recover in secret.

 Esidisi's sudden crying fit, which was unexpected enough to rather unnerve his opponent, and looked pretty silly.

 I Never Told You My Name: Enya Gail, one of Dio's most loyal followers, pretends to be an innkeeper in order to lure Jotaro and company in to be killed by the effect of her Stand, Justice.
 However, she inadvertently gives herself away by addressing Jotaro by his correct name, when in fact he had registered to the inn under a false name.